-More information on principal adverse impacts on sustainability factors is available in the periodic reporting pursuant to Article 11(2) of the SFDR.
+More information on principal adverse impacts on sustainability factors is available in the annual report.

 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

 The Fund follows a multi-thematic sustainable investment strategy and aims at identifying US companies that address opportunities linked to the Transitions Themes contributing positively to the achievement of one or more of the SDGs.